-Don’t let sore knees, a sore back, or other common gardening injuries slow you down this spring.
+Are sore knees, a sore back, or other common gardening and yard work injuries slowing you down?

 As you work hard to prepare your lawn or garden, make sure you’re lifting and bending correctly.